Adalysis notifies you, on the account's dashboard, of a large number of performance or structural issues that require your attention.

 Adalysis uses smart filters that define the issue to be monitored.

-2. Customizing the Built-in Alerts
+2. Customizing the Pre-built Alerts

 For example, if you prefer for the above alert to be generated only if the adgroup has more than 5 ads (instead of 3), you simply modify the relevant attribute and click on the Save Customized button.
 A 'Customized' label appears to reflect the fact that this filter was modified.

 The tool will then run your customized version every day and will notify you about adgroups with more than 5 ads.

 3. Adding your own Alerts

 You can configure the tool to notify you of any structural or performance change you want to monitor by simply creating and saving the relevant filters.